Mel White Poetry | Spoken Word

 The New Mythology - Mel White

+A live recording of of one of Mel White’s best known poems.
 The New Mythology is also the title for Mel’s collection of poetry.
-Here are some of her thoughts on the choice of title:
+Read some of her thoughts on the choice of title:

 I think of a mythology as a framework through which we make sense of the world.
 In the distant past this framework contained Gods and Goddesses, who we had to appease in order for crops to grow.
 We were able to explain natural disasters and the general shit that life threw at us by telling ourselves we must be out of favour with the Gods.
 It was a coping mechanism.